Mid-Atlantic gap: History

-The paltry nine Liberator GR.Is operating over the Atlantic, members of 120 Squadron based in Iceland, were nevertheless a worry to Admiral Dönitz, BdU.
+The nine Liberator GR.Is operating over the Atlantic of 120 Squadron based in Iceland, were a worry to Admiral Karl Dönitz, who was Befehlshaber der U-Boote.
 As a measure of how valuable they were, after patrols off Canada were added in 1942, only one ship was lost in convoy.
-Even in mid-1942, Coastal Command only had two squadrons of Liberators and Fortresses, and at the first sign of Coastal Command's success against U-boats, Harris sought to have their aircraft used in attacking German cities.
+Even in mid-1942, Coastal Command only had two squadrons of Liberators and B-17 Flying Fortresses, and at the first sign of Coastal Command success against U-boats, Arthur Harris sought to have their aircraft diverted to Bomber Command to attack German cities.